 Consult a florist

-There are no shortage of options when it comes to flowers.
+There is no shortage of options when it comes to flowers.
 You could visit a local florist to arrange flowers for your big day.
 They will take into account your wedding colors and season to help you pick the best floral arrangement that meets your budget.
 Or, consider saving big by using an online service such as itsbyu.
 Just select your arrangements online, receive the supplies by mail, and arrange the flowers using their detailed online tutorials.

 Plan your honeymoon